HSF-reco-and-software-triggers/Tracking-ML-Exa.TrkX/docs/pipelines/quickstart.md

 ### Configuration

 A pipeline runs at three layers of configuration, to allow for as much flexibility as possible.
 To get running immediately however, you needn't change any of the defaults.
-From the `src/Pipelines/TrackML_Example/` directory, we run
+From the `Pipelines/TrackML_Example/` directory, we run

 ```
-python run_pipeline.py config/pipeline_quickstart.yaml
+traintrack
 ```
-which loads the pipeline specified in `config/pipeline_quickstart`.
+which by default loads the pipeline specified in `configs/pipeline_test`.

 While it's running, get a cup of tea and a Tim-Tam, and let's see what it's doing:

 ### Default behaviour

 Our quickstart pipeline is running **three** stages, with a single configuration for each.
-You can see in `config/pipeline_quickstart.yaml` that the three stages are:
+You can see in `config/pipeline_test.yaml` that the three stages are:

 - A **Processing** stage with the class `FeatureStore` and config `prepare_small_feature_store.yaml`;
 - An **Embedding** stage with the class `LayerlessEmbedding` and config `train_small_embedding.yaml`; and